cotterman/Astro250_Python-for-Data-Scientists/hw06-SQL_webcrawl-cotterman/README.txt

         #should not use (only inferior to PostgreSQL)
     #SQLite
         #good for small data (see below)
+    #Note: while SQL is the underlying language for the above DBMSs,
+        the functions available while working with any of them do differ.
+        Ex:  I couldn't figure out how to do basic stuff like correlations or even square roots with sqlite (??)
+PostgreSQL, in contrast, has a module which allows access to virually all of R's library of functions.
 #A database is like a structure or a folder and comes with an associated DBMS
     #another person can't use postgresql while I use mysql on the same DB
     #SQL code (mostly) will transfer, but if you change your mind in terms